trevordbunch/cis411_lab0_req/labreports/LAB_CRobson9000.md

 * S1: The system must utilize the existing databases  associated with the Falcon and Union to record delivery information including location, order, and student information.
 (Hank Farkle IT Coordinator)
 * S2: The system's new features must be coded in way that is cohesive with the existing framework.
 (Hank Farkle IT Coordinator)
-* S3: The system must utilize SMS features to send text message notifaction of their order's status.
+* S3: The system must utilize SMS features to send text message notifications of their order's status.
 (Hank Farkle IT Coordinator)
 * S4: The current database system must be able to support the weight of all of the new requests coming in and all of the new data that needs to be stored.
 (Hank Farkle IT Coordinator)
 * S5: The system must support views from desktop and mobile devices.
 (Hank Farkle IT Coordinator)